 In this blog, Marion Dixon explores the changing food regime in Egypt, as well as the political implications of this shifting food nexus in the country, and beyond.
 A full account of this research has been published in the Review of African Political Economy.
-Marion is lecturer at the Department of Development Sociology, Cornell University.
+Marion is a Professorial Lecturer at American University.

 Category Archives: Egypt

 In this bimonthly column for the Daily Nation, our Co-editor Nic Cheeseman analyses how democracy was undermined in Egypt and, in doing so, looks at what lessons Kenyans can learn about safeguarding their own democracy.